-Ella Chabot of GetShotByElla.com is captured in the photo (right) with Italian American impressionist oil painter Ivo David at the Italian American Civic Association of Vero Beach, FL in March 2019, during the organization’s 34th Annual Italian Food Festival.
+Ella Chabot, creator of GetShotByElla.com, is captured in the photo (right) with Italian American impressionist oil painter Ivo David at the Italian American Civic Association of Vero Beach, FL in March 2019, during the organization’s 34th Annual Italian Food Festival.

-David is going through a lot of charcoal for his latest project.
-Mark Holt, senior account manager at ABC Printing in Vero Beach, Florida and his team are assisting the artist with printing.
-“We have the privilege at ABC Printing to begin helping the Maestro Ivo David to create a digital record of his works depicting the 14th century Italian writer Dante Alighieri’s poem The Divine Comedy.
+David is going through a lot of charcoal for an ongoing project, assisted by Mark Holt, senior account manager at ABC Printing in Vero Beach, Florida.
+Holt and his team are printing for the artist.
+“We have the privilege at ABC Printing to help the Maestro Ivo David to create a digital record of his works depicting the 14th century Italian writer Dante Alighieri’s poem The Divine Comedy.
 ABC Printing is working with David on reproductions of Inferno, the first 35 images in a three group series of David’s’s charcoal sketches that lead to the creation of one of the most treasured masterpieces from his collection.” says Holt.

 “Religious subjects form the soul of my art,” explains David.
 Pictured below during a visit to David’s Florida studio is the Reverend Michael Massaro, admiring the artist’s painting Raising of Lazarus, on the left, and looking at several other religious paintings in David’s studio, on the right.